 Life with a chronic disease affects every facet of a person's existence.
 At this point, my AS is moderate, but it still presents with daily pain and other general limitations.
 There are many people with more severe AS or other chronic diseases than what I'm now experiencing, but for those of us with mild to moderate limitations it's important to remember that outdoor adventures are still possible.
 In fact, a certain amount of physical activity helps relieve pain and stiffness with AS, but as with anything, it's important to know your limitations!

 I am committed to continue adventuring, however limited my adventures may be.
 Knowing there are lots of people out there like me inspired the creation of BackCountry Chronic.
 I've followed and read lots of outdoor blogs, typically with a caveat in mind: most of these writers are fit, able-bodied adventures who can train to hike fourteener's and thru-hike long stretches of trails with all the gear they need strapped to their back.
 That's not the case for some of us!

 BackCountry Chronic is different.
 Here, I dedicate space to those of us with limitations who still enjoy getting outdoors.
 Our hikes may be shorter, our camping trips may require more gear, but we still want to get out and explore!

-In these pages, you'll find blog posts arranged into four categories:
+In these pages, you'll find blog posts arranged into three main categories:

-I hope you read my posts, subscribe to the site, follow BackCountry Chronic on social media, and shop my artwork!
-There's even a place for you to request personalized artwork.
+I hope you read my posts, subscribe to the site, and follow BackCountry Chronic on social media.
 Oh, and feel free to contact me!